eunjijeon11/3D-perspective-projection-with-python-/README.md

 ## Results
 You are going to earn how your molecule is shaped, and the **3D Projection** of the molecule shape.
 Or, if your molecule doesn't follow right grammer, it will return "wrong molecule".
-The center atom is red, and others are blue.(Actually, blue is above red in all conditions....😂)
+The center atom is red, and others are blue.(Sadly, blue is above red in all conditions....😂)